s-balu/meraxes/BUILD.md

 SECTOR_ROOT
 : Path to the sector repo.
 Default is `src/sector`.
 This is only used if `CALC_MAGS=ON`.

-MAGS_N_BANDS
-: Number of bands to calculate magnitudes for.
-Only applicable if `CALC_MAGS=ON`.
-Default is 6.

 MAGS_N_SNAPS
 : Number of snapshots to calculate magnitudes for.
 Only applicable if `CALC_MAGS=ON`.
 Default is 3.